tobijk/linux-tutorials/weechat-relay/main.md

 ```
 /relay add ssl.weechat 9000
+/relay add ssl.irc     9001
 ```

 Autostart
 ===============================================================================

-In order to launch WeeChat automatically on system boot, create system service file `weechat.service` in `/etc/systemd/system` with the following contents:
+In order to launch WeeChat automatically on system boot, create a system service file `weechat.service` in `/etc/systemd/system` with the following contents:

 ```